turbot/steampipe-docs/docs/faq/overview.md

 ### Can I use Steampipe plugins with my own database?

 Yes.
 The AWS plugin, for example, is available as a [native Postgres FDW](https://hub.steampipe.io/plugins/turbot/github#postgres-fdw) and a [SQLite extension](https://hub.steampipe.io/plugins/turbot/github#https://hub.steampipe.io/plugins/turbot/github#sqlite-extension).

+## Deployment

+### Can I run Steampipe in a CI/CD pipeline or cloud shell?

+Yes.
+Steampipe deploys as a single binary, it's easy to install and use in any CI/CD pipeline or cloud shell.

+### Where is the Dockerfile or container example?

+Steampipe can be run in a containerized setup.
+We run it ourselves that way as part of [Turbot Pipes](https://turbot.com/pipes).
+However, we don't publish or support a container definition because:

+* The CLI is optimized for developer use on the command line.
+* Everyone has specific goals and requirements for their containers.
+* Container setup requires various mounts and access to configuration files.
+* It's hard to support containers across many different environments.

+We welcome users to create and share open-source container definitions for Steampipe.

 ## Troubleshooting and Debugging